blueridger/MeetingAttendanceDiscordBot/README.md

 [content]
 ```
 **Required Parameter:**
-- `duration: 60` is for choosing how many **minutes** the bot should watch for participants.
+- `--duration 60` is for choosing how many **minutes** the bot should watch for participants.
 Any integer between 1 and 120 is accepted.

 **Optional Parameters:**
-- `channel: voice-channel-name` is for selecting which voice channel to watch.
+- `--channel voice-channel-name` is for selecting which voice channel to watch.
 A partial name will be matched to the first channel that matches.
 Defaults to the one you are already in.
-- `output: meeting-notes-channel` is for selecting which channel the bot should send the output to.
+- `--outputchannel meeting-notes-channel` is for selecting which channel the bot should send the output to.
 A partial name will be matched to the first channel that matches.
 Defaults to the channel where the command is used.

 Parameters are case-insensitive and must be included in the first line.